datacamp/authoring/docs/welcome/getting-started.md

 ## Github Account

-Datacamp uses Github as platform for hosting, versioning and collaborating on content.
+DataCamp uses Github as platform for hosting, versioning and collaborating on content.
 In case you are not familiar with Git we highly recommend you to take the [official Github tutorial](https://try.github.io).

 Now that you are more familiar with Git you can proceed with creating your Github account.